Fall in Kennebunkport Maine

 Along with the changing leaves, fall ushers in fair and festivals, harvest festivals at the Farmers Markets, and craft fairs at the Village Green in front of the Captain Lord Mansion.
 The Pumpkin Trolley Patch at the Seashore Trolley Museum is an annual favorite where you ride the trolley and pick your own pumpkin, as is Halloween on Summer Street In Kennebunk when the owners of the historic sea captains’ mansions decorate their historic homes to the hilt in scary spider webs, candles and creepy haunted themes.

 Of course shopping in Dock Square and Lower Village, plus main Street Kennebunk are always in season.
-Fall brings post-summer sales to some of the Kennebunkport boutiques, so it’s a shoppers delight – followed by lunch of clam chowder or a lobster roll at one of Kennebunkport’s waterfront restaurants, David’s at the Boathouse Hotel or stripers at Breakwater Inn overlooking the river.
+Fall brings post-summer sales to some of the Kennebunkport boutiques, so it’s a shoppers delight – followed by lunch of clam chowder or a lobster roll at one of Kennebunkport’s waterfront restaurants, Alisson’s, The Boathouse Hotel or Stripers at Breakwater Inn overlooking the river.

 The simplest pleasures of fall in Maine include reading a book by a fire in a seaside inn like Nonantum or Captain Lord Mansion, or enjoying a walk on the beach followed by an outdoor hot tub overlooking the ocean at the Seaside Inn or a swim in the indoor heated pool and a soak in the outdoor hot tub at Rhumb Line Resort.
 Kennebunkport’s beats restaurants stay open through the fall and all year round- and they serve lobster always!
 What a way to end your day.
 The sunsets in Kennebunkport come fall are particularly splendid and the night skies fill with stars more than the other seasons.